kean/Align/Docs/AlignGuide.md

 }
 ```

-Yalta also provides convenient way to set `constants` and `multipliers`:
+Align also provides convenient way to set `constants` and `multipliers`:

 ```swift
 Constraints(for: title, subtitle) { title, subtitle in